Twprcntmlk/Twprcntmlk.github.io/_projects/Project0.md

 description:  Pandas is a software library written for the Python programming language for data manipulation and analysis.
 Selenium is a portable framework for testing web applications.
 UiPath is a global software company for robotic process automation
 featured_image: '/images/RPA-Personal-Page.png'
 ---
-> “My early work was not refined but it had significant impact.
+> “My early RPA attempt were self-taught and not very refined however it had significant impact.
 Each of these invoices could take two mins at minimum and with hundred of thousand of invoices I saved literally 80+ working hours.
-With two computer, I could then run other processes while doing work that required my personal attention”
+With two computer, I could then run other processes while doing more important work that required my personal attention”
 >